 If you didn’t see the PhocusWire article published in mid-March, titled “Nothing will be the Same” How Italian Hoteliers are Coping with the Coronavirus Fallout, read it now.
 It’s an opinion piece by Florence-based Giancarlo Carniani, the current president of Confindustria Alberghi Firenze, the region’s hotel association.
 He also runs a small hotel company.
-In the article he shares his perspective about why he thinks the travel industry will change following the pandemic.
+In the article he shares his perspective about why he thinks COVID-19 will change hoteliers.

 “Because when you are at zero, you have nothing to lose.
 You can really change the way you do business.”